s-ball/hatch-msgfmt-s-ball/README.md

 ## License

-`hatch-msgfmt` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`hatch-msgfmt-s-ball` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.